ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/01-introduction.md

 <img src="https://latex.codecogs.com/gif.latex?V_{Elec}=\frac{q_{i}q_{j}}{4\pi\epsilon_{0}\epsilon_{r}&space;r_{ij}}" /><br>
 where *r<sub>ij</sub>* is the distance between the pair of atoms, *q<sub>i</sub>* and *q<sub>j</sub>* are the charges on the atoms *i* and *j*, <img src="https://latex.codecogs.com/gif.latex?\epsilon_{0}"/> is the permittivity of vacuum. and  <img src="https://latex.codecogs.com/gif.latex?\epsilon_{r}"/> is the relative permittivity.
 ### Bonded Interactions

 #### The bond potential
+The bond potential is used to model the interaction of covalently bonded atoms in a molecule.

 #### The angle potential
 #### The torsion angle potential
 #### The Ureu-Bradley potential